Seller-Finance Program — a different way to sell: monthly income instead of a lump sum

 Seller financing can combine upfront cash with recurring income and interest on remaining equity.

-For equity-heavy sellers, it can also create better year-to-year tax timing than a single large gain event.
+For equity-heavy sellers, it can also create better year-to-year tax timing than a single large gain event — confirm specifics with your CPA.

 How to decide with confidence